-These classes are also $10 per person and will be taught at the intermediate level!
+These classes are also $10 per person.
+The tap class will be taught at the intermediate level and the contemporary class will be taught at the intermediate/advanced level.

 You will be able to indicate on your registration form whether or not you want to take class in person or virtually.